mdancho84/mdancho84.github.io/_posts/2021-03-16-intro-rshiny.md

 <br/>

-What if you could turn your #datascience​ analysis into a web application?
-You can do EXACTLY that with `R​ Shiny​`.
+What if you could turn your #datascience analysis into a web application?
+You can do EXACTLY that with `R Shiny`.

 R Shiny is an amazing framework built to convert your data analysis into a web app - FAST!
 Create amazing applications your business can use in hours (not months!).